Are you considering becoming an Uber or Lyft driver, but not sure how your insurance would work?

 The Bottom Line on Rideshare Insurance

-Driving for a rideshare company such as Uber or Lyft, without proper coverage is a recipe for disaster.
+Driving with a rideshare company such as Uber or Lyft, without proper coverage is a recipe for disaster.

 It could cost you a lot more than your license or job.